 What’s it all about?

-The authors conducted a systematic review of papers examining the connection between respiratory illnesses in children aged 0 – 18 years.
+The authors systematically reviewed papers examining the connection between respiratory illnesses in children aged 0 – 18 years.
 Keywords used separately and in combination were (allergic rhinitis, rhinitis, asthma, bronchitis, pneumonia, and infections) and key environmental phrases (climate change, pollution, particulate matter, ozone, nitrogen dioxide, allergen, pollen).
 There was no limitation on the date of paper or country of origin.

 Whilst much of the research at this stage is not completely conclusive key points from the review include: